 Investment Banking.
-TSKB is an equity participation in which the Bank held a 40.52% direct interest and a 50.00% group share as of March 31, 2016.
-TSKB's ordinary shares have been listed on the Borsa İstanbul (and its predecessor, the İSE) since 1986.
+TSKB is an equity participation in which the Bank held a 40.52% direct interest and a 50% group share as of 31 March 2017.
+TSKB's ordinary shares have been listed on the Borsa İstanbul (and its predecessor) since 1986.
 Founded in 1950, TSKB was the first investment bank of Turkey.
-As of March 31, 2016, TSKB is the largest privately owned investment and development bank in Turkey in terms of total assets (source: Turkish Banks Association).
-In consolidated figures, TSKB has total assets of TL 21,677 million and total equity of TL 2,879 million as of March 31, 2016.
-TSKB is principally involved in providing long-term project financing for the domestic and international investments of Turkish companies as well as providing foreign currency and Turkish Lira denominated loans to the Turkish industry.
+As of 31 March 2017, TSKB is the largest privately owned investment and development bank in Turkey in terms of total assets (source: Banks Association of Turkey).
+In consolidated figures, TSKB had total assets of TL 26.4 million and total equity of TL 3.2 million as of 31 March 2017.
+TSKB is principally involved in providing long-term project financing for the domestic and international investments of Turkish companies as well as providing foreign currency and Turkish Liradenominated loans to the Turkish industry.
 TSKB is also involved in capital market intermediary activities and corporate finance advisory services.
 TSKB's investment banking activities include intermediation in the sale of bonds, shares and other instruments of Turkish companies by public offer or block sale.
-TSKB provides consultancy services to domestic and foreign corporations, including locating strategic or financial partners and advising on company mergers and privatizations.
+TSKB provides consultancy services to domestic and foreign corporations, including locating strategic or financial partners and advising on company mergers and privatisations.

-Real Estate Investment Trust. İş REIT is a real estate investment trust in which the Bank had a direct equity shareholding of 42.23% as of March 31, 2016.
-According to the Public Disclosure Platform of the Borsa İstanbul, İş REIT was the fourth largest real estate investment trust in Turkey with an asset value of US\$479 million as of March 31, 2016.
-The real estate portfolio of İş REIT, from which the company earns rental income, is comprised of office spaces, hotels and commercial properties, such as bank branches and shopping centers located in İstanbul and other Turkish cities.
-The İş Tower Complex in İstanbul where the Bank maintains its headquarters is partially owned by İş REIT (Tower 2, Tower 3 and Kule Çarşı Shopping Mall). İş REIT has also been developing the Bank's "Technology and Operation Center Project" and two residential projects (i.e., Kartal Manzara Adalar and Topkapı Inistanbul projects) in İstanbul and a mixed-use project (i.e., Ege Perla Project) comprised of a shopping mall and residential and home-office units in İzmir.
-Furthermore, İş REIT has also been developing a mixed-use project comprised of office and commercial units in the İstanbul International Financial Center (İstanbul Uluslararası Finans Merkezi).
+Real Estate Investment Trust. İş REIT is a real estate investment trust in which the Bank had a direct equity shareholding of 42.23% as of 31 March 2017.
+According to the Public Disclosure Platform of the Borsa İstanbul, İş REIT was the fifth largest real estate investment trust in Turkey with an asset value of US\$1,397 million as of 31 March 2017.
+The real estate portfolio of İş REIT, from which the company earns rental income, is comprised of office space, hotels and commercial properties, such as the Bank's "Tuzla Technology and Operation Centre" in İstanbul, bank branches and shopping centres located in İstanbul and other Turkish cities.
+The İş Tower Complex in İstanbul where the Bank maintains its headquarters is partially owned by İş REIT (Tower 2, Tower 3 and Kule Çarşı Shopping Mall). İş REIT has also been developing two residential projects (i.e., Kartal Manzara Adalar and Topkapı Inistanbul projects) in İstanbul and a mixed-use project (i.e., Ege Perla Project) comprised of a shopping mall and residential and homeoffice units in İzmir.
+Furthermore, İş REIT has also been developing a mixed-use project comprised of office and commercial units in the İstanbul International Financial Centre (İstanbul Uluslararası Finans Merkezi).
+In addition, İş REIT, purchased land in Tuzla (İstanbul) to develop a new real estate project on 20 January 2016 and signed a promise to buy agreement regarding the purchase of part of a land in Kadıköy (İstanbul) to develop a project comprising hotel and commercial area on 6 December 2016.